Best Bluetooth turntables 2025: Wireless record-playing wonders from the best in the biz

 A Bluetooth turntable is like a traditional record player, with the added bonus that it can connect wirelessly to your Bluetooth-equipped stereo system, powered speaker or wireless headphones.

-A lot of major audio brands have jumped aboard the wireless record player train, with slick spinners from Sony, Cambridge Audio and Pro-Ject available all coming in at various price points to suit most budgets and proving that it’s not just a passing fad.
-For me, one of the greatest things about Bluetooth decks is how simple they are to operate.
+A lot of major audio brands have jumped aboard the wireless record player train in recent years, with slick spinners from Sony, Pro-Ject, Audio-Technica and House Of Marley all coming in at various price points to suit a variety of budgets and proving it’s not just a passing fad.
+For me, one of the greatest things about Bluetooth decks is just how simple they are to operate.

 On one hand they have the potential to remove the need for trailing wires completely, while on the other, many of the best Bluetooth record players also come complete with built-in phono stage (so skipping a separate preamp to boost the signal from your turntable).
 That means they’re about as plug and play as you can get, if you choose to go old-school.